 At this stage, you need to ask yourself:

 “Does this collateral / item / thing support our vision for the brand moving forward?”

 If not, it’s time to bin it, if it does, then hold onto it.

-You might decide some of the language in your company brochures works, so you hold onto it.
-Meanwhile, the business cards have always been rubbish.
-So they go the journey.
+For example, you might decide some of the language in your company brochures works, so you hold onto it.
+Meanwhile, the business cards have always been rubbish meaning they go the journey.

-So dig out those old personas and ask:
+You need to dig out your old customer personas and ask: